Projected US interest rates in 5 years: Third party round up

 As inflation was brought under control, the FFR hovered around 5% through the 90s, before recessions in 2001 and 2008 forced them down to a floor, keeping rates down until 2016.

 The Covid-19 pandemic imposed another cut to almost 0%, with recent inflationary pressures forcing the Fed to begin tightening policy.
-The Fed increased rates seven times in 2022, and so far three times in 2023, bringing the rate to between 5% and 5.25%, the highest level in 16 years.
+The Fed increased rates seven times in 2022, and four times in 2023, with the federal funds rate reaching a range of 5.25% to 5.5%, marking its peak during this cycle.

 Key factors that could influence interest rates in five years